23 May The puppetmasters of debt

 and of course the eye opening books of Alexander Del Mar.

-Who are the original puppeteers, orchestrating the wars, famine and welfare?
+Who are the original puppeteers, orchestrating the wars, famine and welfare in order to create monopolies and planned economies?
 It was until the 18th century that this bankster cabal finally got a jump start …

 Cecil Rhodes made one of the world’s greatest fortunes of the 18th century.
 Financed by Nathan Rothschild and the Bank of England, he established a monopoly over the diamond output of South Africa and most of the gold as well.
 He was one of the initiators of the horrible Boer war and laid the foundation and the planning for the first world war.
 He formed a secret society which included many of the top leaders of British government.
 Their elitist goal was nothing less than world domination and the establishment of modern feudalist society controlled by themselves through the world’s central banks.
 In America, the Council of Foreign Relations (CFR) was an outgrowth of that group.